ARTICLES

 7. Lemon Balm (Melissa Officinalis)

-This member of the mint family smells fantastic, and often it gives me a lot of stress relief when I smell it.
-Usually, I rub my fingers gently all over the leaves, and the scent stays on my hand for me to indulge in the lemony smell.
-You may love this plant if you forget to water or do not have every day to spend with your houseplants.
+You may love this plant if you forget to water it or do not have every day to spend with your houseplants.
 It is very resistant and will spring back to life even if it is wilted beyond belief.
-Not to mention, if you would want to retire this rare houseplant, you can plant it in your flower beds.
-Be careful though because members of the mint family can become invasive.
+Not to mention, if you would like to retire this rare houseplant, you can plant it in your flower beds.
+Be careful, though, because members of the mint family can become invasive.
+As an indoor and outdoor plant, lemon balm goes dormant until spring.

 Plant Needs:

-8. Eucalyptus (Eucalyptus globulus)
+8. Eucalyptus (Eucalyptus Globulus)

-To koalas, these plants may not be unusual, but for us, they can be considered rare houseplants!
-In my opinion, this is a difficult plant to grow from seed.
+To koalas, these plants may not be unusual, but for many people around the world, they can be considered rare houseplants!
+This houseplant, to some, is difficult to grow from seed.
 The seeds are teeny-tiny and can be very picky.
-Although, you can grow this plant indoors as long as you have the correct lighting and heat source.
+But you can grow this plant indoors as long as you have the correct lighting and heat source.
+You could immensely benefit from it because it has a myriad of physical and mental health purposes.

 Plant Needs:

-9. Patchouli (Pogostemon cablin)
+9. Patchouli (Pogostemon Cablin)

 Plant Needs:

-10. Jade (Crassula ovata)
+10. Jade (Crassula Ovata)

-As gorgeous and merrymaking that this plant may be, I have never been able to keep them alive.
-Last week I saw a full, thick-leafed Jade in a 4” pot, but I was too scared of history repeating itself!
-My main problem with them is providing sufficient light.
-Without enough, they become leggy, stretched, and weak due to lack of light and having to reach for it.
-If you have direct, bright sun, you will allow these houseplants to thrive.
-The pad-like leaves and slight, rare color around the leaf margins add flare to your collection.
-Stems of the plant can get thick and almost woody, and you may want to press and preserve the slender five-petaled inflorescence.
+Without enough, the plants become leggy, stretched, and weak due to a lack of light and having to reach for it.
+If you have a direct, bright sun, you will allow these houseplants to thrive.
+The stems of the plant can, also, get thick and almost woody, and you may want to press and preserve the slender five-petaled inflorescence.
 Leaf propagation can also be easily practiced with these houseplants.

 Plant Needs:

-11. Tri-color Sage (Salvia officinalis ‘Tricolor’)
+11. Tri-Color Sage (Salvia Officinalis Tricolor)

 If you have animals in your home and want to add some pizzazz to your collection, you may be looking for non-toxic and rare houseplants; look no further!
-The colorful foliage is the main showstopper of this plant.
+The colorful foliage is the main showpiece of this plant.

-You may have heard of sage, for it is used regularly in the landscape and for medicinal purposes.
-Native Americans use it for a variety of rituals and ceremonies, and paranormal persons use it occasionally to cleanse a space.
-Even today it is used in the common household for frequent spiritual cleansings and human use dates back thousands of years spanning many cultures.
+Even today, it is used in the common household for frequent spiritual cleansings, and human use dates back thousands of years, spanning many cultures.
 If you don’t want to use your houseplants to make sage bundles, indulging in the scent this mint member gives off can create positive energy within and around you as is.

 Plant Needs:

-12. Amaryllis
+12. Amaryllis (Hippeastrum)

 Plant Needs:

-13. Porcelain Flower (Hoya carnosa)
+13. Porcelain Flower (Hoya Carnosa)

-The waxy quality of the leaves and plants shout rare houseplants to me.
+The waxy quality of the leaves and plants simply shouts rare houseplants!
 You will not find this type of Hoya in many households.
 It is a 2-in-1, with fascinating foliage and flowers.
-With their climbing viny ways, these houseplants do best in hanging baskets.
-Well-drained soil is a must, and too much water is a quick route to death.
-Another rare characteristic is insensitivity to being root-bound.
-If you do keep these houseplants in the same pot, be sure to fertilize them.
+With their climbing vines, these houseplants do best in hanging baskets.

 Plant Needs:

-14. Bird’s Nest Fern (Asplenium nidus)
+14. Bird’s Nest Fern (Asplenium Nidus)

 1. Who doesn’t love ferns?